 Working in collaboration with Deaf communities in Northern Ireland and South Africa, different Shakespearean plays will be woven together into a performance that empowers both participants and audiences to take a fresh new look at Shakespeare’s works.

 The project is still in development, but as part of this year’s Ulster Bank Belfast International Arts Festival, audiences can see how it’s progressing with a performance at the Golden Thread Gallery this Saturday (October 31).
-Limited capacity – Click here to book.
+Limited capacity – Book Now